 - Fruits and Vegetables- try using a wide variety of fruits and vegetables in your smoothies.
 And don't forget the frozen aisle of the grocery store when fresh fruits are out of season.
 Fruits with a higher water content (like watermelon, grapes or oranges) will give the smoothies a thinner consistency than denser fruit like bananas (which are often used to thicken smoothies).
 I like to keep frozen bananas in my freezer so that I have them ready to pop into the blender when I'm in the mood for a cold drink.

 - Sweetener- depending on the ingredients you choose, you may need to add a little extra sweetener.
-You can use liquid sweeteners like honey, maple syrup or agave or traditional sugar.
+You can use liquid sweeteners like honey or maple syrup or traditional sugar.
 Pitted dates are a great natural sweetener.

 - Flavorings- extracts like vanilla or almond extract and spices like cinnamon and nutmeg are easy ways to add flavor to your smoothie without adding calories.